SlipknotTN/kaggle_sennet_vessels/README.md

 ### Backbones and libraries

-- Custom Unet implementation following "Fundus Images using Modified U-net Convolutional Neural Network" (Afolabi, 2020)
+- From scratch Unet implementation following "Fundus Images using Modified U-net Convolutional Neural Network" (Afolabi, 2020)
-- Unet based on ResNet50 from the "segmentation_models_pytorch" library.
+- Unet based on ResNet50 from the "segmentation_models_pytorch" library (`se_resnext50_32x4d`).

 The most relevant experiments were made with and smp_encoder = resnext50_32x4d and imagenet weights.
 If not explicitly mentioned, these are the used configurations.